flatironinstitute/sciware/Theme_Demo/demo.md

 ## Slide Top Alignment

-To vertically align all slides to the top of the page, add the `align-top` class to the `<section>` element in the `layout/slides.html` file in this repo.
+To vertically align a slides to the top of the page, add the `align-top` class to the slide header element in the markdown of this page.
+See the code below for the syntax.

 <pre>
 	<code>
-<section class="align-top">This is a top aligned section</section>
+## Slide Top Alignment <!-- .slide: class="align-top" -->
 	</code>
 </pre>